Counselling & services

-The ABH FFM opens again on 4.5.2020 for customers who have an appointment.
-You will only be admitted if you have an appointment, provide proof of it and wear a mouth-nose cover.
+The ABH FFM is open again but only by appointment.
+Entry is only permitted if you have an appointment, provide proof of it and wear a mouth-nose cover.
 Please come to the entrance (Rebstöcker Str.
 4) 10 minutes before the appointment.
-You can make an appointment by e-mail, stating your first name, surname, date of birth, residential address, request to email@example.com.
+You can make an appointment by e-mail, stating your first name, surname, date of birth, residential address, and request to firstname.lastname@example.org.

 If you have secured your livelihood through gainful employment in the past and this is demonstrably not possible at present due to the effects of the Covid 19 pandemic, or if your parents have financed your livelihood and there are income restrictions on them due to the Covid 19 pandemic, the Immigration Office may temporarily suspend this requirement for the extension of your residence permit.
 The extension of the scope of employment beyond 120 full / 240 half days is to be facilitated, but you must still obtain the approval of the Aliens Department in advance.

 If you are currently residing outside of Germany and cannot return and your residence permit expires, please write an email to your Immigration Office, stating the reason for the delay (please get in touch with the Immigration Office before you exceed the 6-months).
 Please confirm your request with the responsible authorities!
 Please include a copy of your passport and your flight tickets (from your flight out of Germany), as well as the nearest German consulate or embassy.
 If your residence permit is extendable, you will receive a fictional certificate via mial.
 Hotline: 069 212 -42485/ -46486/ -31538 (Mon-Thu 8-16, Fr 8-12), email@example.com.